junxit/us-congress-code/title-25/chapter-1/sec-2a.md

 Act June 5, 1942, ch.
 336, § 2, 56 Stat.
 312, provided that: “All provisions of law inconsistent with this Act [this section] are hereby repealed to the extent of such inconsistency.”

+### Assistant Commissioners

+An assistant commissioner was authorized by a provision of act July 16, 1914, ch.
+141, § 1, 38 Stat.
+490.

+### Executive Documents

 ### Transfer of Functions

 For transfer of functions of other officers, employees, and agencies of Department of the Interior, with certain exceptions, to Secretary of the Interior, with power to delegate, see Reorg.
 Plan No. 3 of 1950, §§ 1, 2, eff.
 May 24, 1950, 15 F.R.
 3174, 64 Stat.
 1262, set out in the Appendix to Title 5, Government Organization and Employees.

-### Assistant Commissioners

-An assistant commissioner was authorized by a provision of act July 16, 1914, ch.
-141, § 1, 38 Stat.
-490.